 Meet Jamie Dawdy

-Jamie Dawdy is dedicated to supporting meaningful, sustainable change and strengthening wellbeing across individuals, organizations, and communities.
-She brings 15 years of clinical and systems-level experience as a Registered Nurse, spanning public health , nursing education, research, and leadership.
+Jamie Dawdy is dedicated to supporting meaningful, sustainable change and strengthening well-being across individuals, organizations, and communities.
+She brings 15 years of clinical and systems-level experience as a Registered Nurse, spanning public health, nursing education, research, and leadership.

 Clinical Experience